-In an era when the NCAA estimates 70 percent of Division I schools are losing money on intercollegiate athletics, the Gator athletic program continued to have an impact in regard to University academic programs.
-Since 1990, the University Athletic Association has contributed more than $79.5 million to the University to fund academic endeavors.
+In an era when the NCAA estimates 90 percent of Division I schools are losing money on intercollegiate athletics, the University of Florida Athletic Association has contributed more than $56.3 million since 2006 to help fund University of Florida academic endeavors.

 Since 1992, UF has honored 100 Academic All-Americans to rank fourth among all Division I colleges and overall UF student-athletes have picked up 128 Academic All-Americans.
 Five Gators have been selected to the Capital One Academic All-American Hall of Fame, the second best total in the nation, while Gator student-athletes have earned NCAA post-graduate scholarships 53 times.
 UF is the only SEC school to place 100 or more student-athletes on the Southeastern Conference Academic Honor Roll each of the last 17 years.
 In 2013-14, 184 UF student-athletes earned a spot on the SEC Academic Honor Roll.
 UF set its school record with 193 SEC Academic Honor Roll members in 2002-03.

 NCAA Certification and Compliance

 The University of Florida is a national leader in the area of athletic compliance and institutional control by developing one of the most comprehensive compliance programs involving coaches, student-athletes, athletic administration, university administration, alumni, boosters and fans.
 The University of Florida has completed a campus-wide effort to study its athletics program as part of the NCAA Division I athletics certification program.
 The program, the first to focus solely on certification of athletics programs, addressed academic and financial integrity, rules compliance, as well as a commitment to equity.